 March 31, 2021

-From Snoop Dogg to Dr. Dre, Flint’s own Jon Connor has been there and done that musically.
+From Snoop Dogg to Dr. Dre, Flint’s own Jon Connor has ‘been there and done that’ musically.
 His rise to fame in the music world was fueled by a grass roots Flint-based effort that included his hometown support coupled with talented and original beats.

-From the J. Dallas Dort focus and creation of what we now know as the Flint Institute of Music, ventures like Stone’s Opera House and The Palace that housed the best in opera and vaudeville, to the St, John’s neighborhood hosting the best in blues and jazz, the IMA housing the nation’s top acts, The Golden Leaf, it’s been a culture of music.
+From the J. Dallas Dort creation of what we now know as the Flint Institute of Music, ventures like Stone’s Opera House and The Palace Theater that housed the best in opera and vaudeville, to the St, John’s neighborhood hosting the best in blues and jazz, the IMA housing the nation’s top acts, and the legendary Golden Leaf, it’s been a deep culture of music.

-In the Rap and Hop Hop genre Flint has played an outsized role, as well.
+In the Rap and Hop Hop genre Flint has also played an outsized role, as well.
 With innovators like MC Breed and The Dayton Family leading the way, Flint attracted acts like LL Cool J and RUN DMC and at home the genre grew.
 Connor entered that incredible history with his new vision of where to take the music.

-His ‘Jon Connor’ handle is based on the character of the same name in “The Terminator” series; Connor was after all all a guy focused on the future, and so it is with our own Jon Connor.
-They don’t call him the People’s Rapper for nothing.
+His ‘Jon Connor’ handle is based on the character of the same name in “The Terminator” series; Connor was after all, all a guy focused on the future, and so it is with our own Jon Connor.
+They don’t call him the ‘People’s Rapper’ for nothing.

-Join Fish and Jon as they discuss the past, present and future of music in Flint!
+Join Fish and Jon as they discuss the past, present and future of music in Flint